mozilla/tofino/docs/UA-service-API.md

 * limit - (optional) integer maximum number of results to return.
 * since - (optional) integer timestamp; if present, only return results more recently visited than this.
-* snippetSize - (optional) integer, one of -5/-15/-40/-64 for tiny, medium, large, and huge snippet extracts, respectively.
-In the future, we will clarify this -- right now, it's a direct translation to SQLite's numeric range.
+* snippetSize - (optional) string, one of "tiny", "medium", "large", "huge".
+Defaults to "medium".

 ### Request